Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Proposed Methods

 \subsection{Spectral Graph Reasoning Subnetwork}

-In SEGRN, we adopt the similar thinking as SAGRN.
-The homogeneous areas in SAGRN are regarded as the clustering of pixels.
-Thus, it is natural to consider aggregating the channels in a reasonable way.
-In order to obtain the spectral descriptors, inspired by \cite{ssun,assmn}, we directly take the mean value of the aggregated features in channel direction, which are realized by grouping the feature maps of adjacent bands.
+In SEGRN, we adopt a similar idea as SAGRN.
+Since the homogeneous areas in SAGRN are regarded as clusters of pixels.
+Thus, it is natural to consider reasonably obtaining channel clusters.
+For this purpose, inspired by \cite{ssun,assmn}, we directly take the mean value of adjacent channels as spectral descriptors.
+This can be realized by grouping the feature maps in the channel direction.